LucasHMdS/ArcTouch.Challenge/README.md

 ## Build Instructions:
 - Follow CocoaPods installation instructions from: https://cocoapods.org
-- Run 'pod install' on project folder (from Terminal)
+- Run 'pod install' on project folder (from Terminal) > if 'pod install' fails because of the .lock file, run 'pod update'
 - Open the project from the .xcworkspace file (the white one)

 ## Third-party Libraries: